 Today’s blog post comes from Shane Mahoney of Boone and Crockett Country.
-You can catch Boone and Crockett Country on Sunday’s at 10 AM ET, Wednesdays at 6:30 PM ET and Thursday’s at 10:30 AM ET.

 All significant movements in man’s history can be traced to an event or undesirable outcome that triggered a rallying cry for change.
 Wars can be linked to an event that lit the powder keg.
 New laws and entire cultural shifts began with a trigger.
 A crisis is another great motivator for change.